-In therapy we talk through difficult topics.
-We identify how you feel about yourself and how you experience your circumstances.
-We find new and more useful ways of thinking, as we explore, understand, and give words to your feelings.
+In therapy we can help you identify how you feel about yourself and how you experience your circumstances.
+We find new and more useful ways of thinking, both about your self and about your surroundings.
 Through Cognitive Behavioral Therapy (CBT) and similarly well researched approaches we can help you change thinking and behavioral patterns that in turn influence how you feel.

 Some of the difficulties we have experience treating:

 - Motivational concerns, procrastination, feeling stuck